 - Use

-for non-mesh-based traces. - Define clear socket names (e.g.,
+BP_SweepingSocketTraceTargetfor melee weapons with skeletal meshes, reservingBP_TraceTargetfor non-mesh-based traces. - Define clear socket names (e.g.,

-) in the mesh to simplifySetCollisionProperties
+BladeStart,BladeEnd) in the mesh to simplifySetCollisionPropertiessetup. - Test with

-) to ensure traces align with animations.
+ANS_CollisionTraceand debug visuals (Draw Debug Type) to ensure traces align with animations.

 - Use